crnd-inc/generic-addons/generic_tag/README.rst

 1. Add `generic_tag` module as dependency for your addon.

-2. Use inherit from `"res.tag.mixin"` to get *tags* functionality to your model, like:
+2. Use inherit from `"generic.tag.mixin"` to get *tags* functionality to your model, like:

     .. code:: python